Susan Brennan, Ph.D.

 I am a cognitive scientist who studies the psychology of language use--in particular, interactive spoken dialogue.
 Some of my current studies use eye-tracking, either as a measure of language processing or as a mode of communication.
 I also study the human use of technology, especially speech and language interfaces to computers.
 Previously, I developed a computational model of caricature.

-The psycholinguistics of spoken dialogue; eye gaze as a nonverbal signal and as an on-line measure of language processing; coordination of speaking and listening in conversation; production and comprehension of referring expressions; lexical and syntactic choices; dialectal variation; discourse functions of prosody and intonation; joint attention; speech disfluencies; multimedia communication; audience design; writing for a reader's comprehension; natural language and speech interfaces to computers; spoken dialogue systems; repair of errors in human/computer interaction; multimodal interfaces; communication between native and non-native speakers of English
+The psycholinguistics of spoken dialogue; eye gaze as a nonverbal signal and as an on-line measure of language processing; coordination of speaking and listening in conversation; production and comprehension of referring expressions; joint attention and coordination; speech disfluencies; audience design; writing for a reader's comprehension; spoken dialogue interfaces to computers; human-AI interaction; multimodal communication; communication between native and non-native speakers of English

 Publications (*identifies postdoc or student co-author):